tkafka/youtube-downloader-server/README.md

 # Youtube downloader

-Really simple youtube downloader using [ytdl-core](https://github.com/fent/node-ytdl-core).
+Really simple youtube downloader as a expresss-powered website using [ytdl-core](https://github.com/fent/node-ytdl-core).

-Pass youtube url in ?url=... parameter.
+Pass youtube url in ?url=... parameter (to directly call eg. from bookmarklet).

 When there isn't a valid youtube video url in `url` parameter, displays an input form.